Home/Conditions/Adjusting to Functional Decline

 Hear from our Patients

-Frequently Asked Questions About Our Functional Decline IOP Support
+Frequently Asked Questions About Adjusting to Functional Decline Support at DeSoto Memorial Hospital Behavioral Health

 This program is ideal for anyone navigating changes in physical, cognitive, or emotional abilities who seeks structured support without inpatient care.
 It's also suited for those with related mental health concerns.